pippinbarr/cart253-2019/modules/libraries-p5-sound/libraries-p5-sound.md

 - So we find `p5.sound` on the p5 libraries page: https://p5js.org/libraries/
 - We read its description, which is

->>> _p5.sound extends p5 with Web Audio functionality including audio input, playback, analysis and synthesis._
+>>> _p5.sound extends p5 with Web Audio functionality including audio input, playback, analysis and synthesis.
+Created by: Jason Sigal_

 - We think that sounds pretty impressive, so we click through to its homepage: https://p5js.org/reference/#/libraries/p5.sound